STH-Science and Tech Honors Courses

 STH 299.
 Interdisciplinary Seminar.
 3 Hours.

-Fall semester of sophomore year.
+Fall (or sometimes spring) semester of sophomore year.
 Team-taught course with faculty from several disciplines addressing how a complex problem is addressed by multiple disciplines.
 This course will illustrate the synergy achieved by interdisciplinary analysis of problems.

 Students will collaborate with university faculty and staff to produce media products which communicate scientific concepts to the public.
 Permission of instructor is required.